July 1922

 Price (2012), pg 216

-Two Catholic girls (aged 12 and 20) are shot by members of the Sussex Regiment near Jonesborough, Co.
+Two Catholic females (aged 12 and 20) are shot by members of the Sussex Regiment near Jonesborough, Co.
 Armagh.

 Lynch (2010), pg 201